crismgit/copafilme/readme.md

 The use of any part or all of this code it's entirely user's responsability.

-Alertas de Segurança / Security Alerts
+Alertas de Segurança (Potenciais vulnerabilidades)/ Security Alerts (Potential vulnerabilities)

 Dependencies:CopaFilmes/ClientApp/package-lock.json